 Vuokola arrests time, capturing in a photograph the fleeting microsecond inaccessible to our senses.
 He lets us understand how far, how many light-years away, is a star that we can barely see but with sufficient enlargement turns into clearly defined squares of colour.

 Our life is time.
 Of course, it is also sensations, feelings, memories and things that are forgotten, but all of them and the other contents of life are defined by time.

 Considerations of this kind regarding the special nature of our being underlie the art of Marko Vuokola.
 His particular areas of interest are thus issues of seeing, perception, knowledge and time, and although aesthetic goals do not predominate, his works are also beautiful in some inexplicable way.

 The present exhibition features selections from Marko Vuokola’s works from 1988–2018.

-Garret Publications’ extensive book on the art of Marko Vuokola will be launched in connection with the exhibition.
+Garret Publications’ extensive book on the art of Marko Vuokola is launched in connection with the exhibition.
 The authors of its articles are Maaretta Jaukkuri, Leena Kuumola, Pontus Kyander and Jyrki Siukonen.
 The graphic design is by Ilona Ilottu of Dog Design.